ExpressTram

-The ExpressTram is an automated people mover system operating at Detroit Metropolitan Wayne County Airport, in Romulus, Michigan, USA.
+The ExpressTram is an automated people mover system operating at Detroit Metropolitan Wayne County Airport, in Romulus, Michigan.
 The driverless system transports passengers along Concourse A of the airport's Edward H. McNamara Terminal, which is the world's second-longest airport concourse.
-Detroit Metro Airport serves as the second largest hub for Delta Air Lines, after Atlanta.
+Detroit Metro Airport serves as the second- or third-largest hub for Delta Air Lines, after Atlanta and sometimes after Minneapolis-St. Paul (depending on schedules).